Everybody knows that the Customer Experience is the heart of the business – but what is the actual impact?Read more

 - How is DLG concretely a value adding partner?

-In the opening faze, ag analytics visited several of DLG’s key customers within pigs, cattle, and cultivation of plants to gain a deeper understanding of how DLG in reality creates value.
+In the opening phase, ag analytics visited several of DLG’s key customers within pigs, cattle, and cultivation of plants to gain a deeper understanding of how DLG in reality creates value.
 This was combined with DLG’s own perception of their customer’s preference and most important challenges.
 The result of the external and internal work was a clear description of how DLG ideally wanted to be perceived in relation to be perceived as value adding and differentiating.

 Feedback from 3.500 web interviews among DLG’s customers in Denmark, Sweden and Germany that continuously were followed up by individual account managers, laid the foundation for a strategic prioritizing of resources.
 Danish agriculture is met with increasing competition from foreign countries and a large pressure not just on prices, but very much on efficiency and productivity as well.